SECONDMENT - Cybercrime Operations Officer

 • Provide timely, accurate and relevant advice to the Member Country on the available tactical considerations and options to support decision making and the effective operational delivery.

-• Engage in and contribute to the debriefing process to ensure information is effectively transmitted and to contribute to organisational learning
+• Engage in and contribute to the debriefing process to ensure information is effectively transmitted and to contribute to organisational learning.

 Education and Qualification Required

-Three-to-four years University education required.
+• Three-to-four years University education required.

 Experience Required

-• Experience in international co-operation/investigations and knowledge and cybercrime
+• Experience in international cooperation and investigations.

-• Strong background in Internet research
+• Strong background in open-source research.

-• Current responsibility for cybercrime related crime investigations
+• Current responsibility for cybercrime related crime investigations.

 Languages